Loading…

 Wedding flowers are quote-heavy work.
 A couple sends a brief — colour palette, ceremony, reception, bridal party numbers, budget — and the florist spends an hour or two pricing it.
 AI drafts the first-pass quote from the brief, applying your pricing rules and stem availability, and produces a customer-facing PDF the florist edits in 15 minutes.
 The booking conversion lift comes from response speed, not quote quality alone.

-Pair this with sample mood boards drafted in AI image tools (review and replace with your actual flower photos before sending) and the quoting workflow becomes much faster.
+Pair this with sample mood boards drafted in AI image tools (review and replace with your actual flower photos before sending) and the quoting workflow becomes much faster — the same review-and-replace discipline that freelance graphic designers apply to AI-drafted visual concepts.

 Orders arrive from your website, walk-ins, phone, email, and Instagram DMs.
 AI normalises them into a single production list, sorted by delivery time and zone.
 This is the kind of admin that takes a florist an hour every morning — AI does it in minutes.